raspberrypilearning/python_scrolling/en/step_4.md

 <span style="color: #0faeb0">**Sprites**</span> are computer graphics which can be moved on screen and thought about as a single unit or thing.
 You are writing a **function** that draws a single shape (a sprite) and then lets you make it do something interesting in another **function** </p>

 --- task ---
 **Create** your sprites by creating simple shapes.
-This example links three ellipses to create a cloud or
+This example links three ellipses to create a cloud

 --- code ---
 ---